 In some cases, strength training to build muscle may work best when you do it less frequently.
 You reduce the risk of overtraining and may feel more motivated on days that you do strength train.
 At the very least, you should wait at least 48 hours before working the same parts of your body again.
 Some trainers recommend doing a maintenance work out for a few weeks every four months for recovery.

-Don’t Let Up on Intensity
+Maintain Muscle: Don’t Let Up on Intensity

 Even when you’re not trying to develop more lean body mass or strength, once a week strength training may not be practical.
 That gives you a lot of muscles to work in a single session if you’re trying to maintain full-body strength.
-You may be able to do it by focusing on compound exercises but you might be better served by twice weekly strength training.
+You may be able to do it by focusing on compound exercises but you might be better served by twice-weekly strength training.
 At least it’s good to know that you can maintain strength and mass training only once a week.
 The key is to maintain intensity.
 Continue to lift at 80 to 85% of your one-rep max and stick with the same volume of training during each session as you did during your building phase.
 The difference is you’ll only be doing it once or twice a week.
 You’ll have a hard time maintaining your gains if you take it easy on the day or two you train.

-Protein is Important for Muscle Maintenance Too
+Maintain Muscle: Protein is Important for Muscle Maintenance Too

 The last thing you want to do when you’re trying to maintain muscle is to drastically reduce your protein.
 If you’re doing less training overall, less strength and cardio, you may need to reduce your calorie consumption to compensate, but don’t do it at the expense of getting too little protein.
 Make sure you’re getting between 1.0 and 1.2 grams of protein per kilogram of body weight.

-If you’re spending less time working out, focus on high-quality protein, healthy fats and fiber-rich carbs and don’t fall back into unhealthy eating habits.
+If you’re spending less time working out, focus on high-quality protein, healthy fats, and fiber-rich carbs and don’t fall back into unhealthy eating habits.
 Keep close track of what you’re eating by keeping a food diary to make sure what you’re taking in isn’t more than you’re burning off.
 One reason people gain weight when they cut back on exercise is they continue to eat the same amount.
 You’re burning fewer calories so make the necessary adjustments.

 The Bottom Line?

-You don’t have to strength train as often if you’re just trying to maintain your gains.
+You don’t have to strength train as often if you’re just trying to maintain muscle.
 You can maintain muscle and strength training as little as once a week.
 What you don’t want to change is the intensity of your workout.
 In addition, make sure you’re making the appropriate dietary adjustments and aren’t skimping on protein.

 Br J Sports Med.
 2007 January; 41(1): 19-22.